richarddushime/Class-Attendance-by-facial-recognition-/README.md

 # Class-Attendance-by-facial-recognition-
-Final Defence project in the school of computing and informatics departement of information systems  bugema university  made by Richard and Luya
+Final Defence project in the school of computing and informatics departement of information systems  bugema university  made by Richard Dushime Mudahera

 ## How To Run ?
 - clone it on your computer